keiaa-75/xfce-notes/CONTRIBUTING.md

-# Contributing to XFCE Notes
+# Contributing to Xfce Notes

 Thank you for considering a contribution!